Catherine Morisseau | pianist & composer

 Melancholic, neoclassical, poetic, intimist and cinematographic are some of the words one could use to define her compositional work.

-Another side of her work is the piano accompaniment of silent films, also with her own original compositions, being a resident pianist of Cinemateca Portuguesa for more than a decade now.
 In that context, she had accompanied silent films, not only at the Portuguese cinematheque, but also at other Portuguese and French film theaters and festivals, with works by authors like Charles Chaplin, Buster Keaton and Ozu Yasujirō, as well as the Lumière brothers and Georges Méliès, among others.

 +